Father and son paint the interior walls of their home.

 4. FHA 203(k) Loan

-The Federal Housing Administration offers FHA 203(k) rehab loans to help low- and moderate-income borrowers buy homes requiring repairs.
+The Federal Housing Administration offers FHA 203(k) rehabilitation loans to help low- and moderate-income borrowers purchase homes that need repairs.

 There are two types: the limited 203(k) and the standard 203(k).
-A limited 203(k) is best for homes needing minimal repairs, and the home must be habitable during renovation.
-Limited 203(k) loans are capped at $35,000.
+A limited 203(k) is best suited for homes requiring minimal repairs, and the home must remain habitable during the renovation.
+Limited 203(k) loans are capped at $75,000.

-A standard 203(k) is for homes that need significant structural or systemic repairs, such as plumbing upgrades, replacing the heating and cooling systems or renovating the kitchen.
-The minimum loan amount is $5,000, and there is no maximum loan amount.
-However, the property’s value must meet FHA loan limits for that area.
+A standard 203(k) applies to homes that need significant structural or systemic repairs, such as plumbing upgrades, new heating and cooling systems or kitchen renovations.
+The minimum loan amount is $5,000, and there’s no maximum loan amount.
+The property’s value must meet FHA loan limits for that area.

-A Fannie Mae HomeStyle loan lets you buy or refinance a home and pay for renovations and closing costs with one loan.
-The interest rates you’ll receive are typically lower than what you’d get on a HELOC, personal loan or credit card.
+A Fannie Mae HomeStyle® loan lets you buy or refinance a home and pay for renovations and closing costs with one loan.
+The interest rate you’ll receive is typically lower than that of a HELOC, personal loan, or credit card.

 6. Personal Loan

-Personal loans are best for small home improvement projects where you can repay the loan quickly.
-It’s not the best choice for borrowers who need to borrow large sums due to the relatively short repayment terms.
+Personal loans are best suited for small home improvement projects that you can afford to repay quickly.
+Due to the relatively short repayment terms, personal loans tend not to be the best choice for borrowers who need to borrow large sums.

 Pros And Cons Of Home Renovation Loans